dollyagarwala7/Student-Prediction-using-Machine-Learning/README.md

-# Student-Prediction-using-Machine-Learning
+# Student Prediction Machine Learning
-DBMS project on Student Prediction using ML
+ This is a project I made for a project based on Machine Learning.